hamidgholami/accp-cheatsheet/README.md

 ### Five pillars of the AWS Well-Architected Framework
 1. Operational excellence
-2. security
+2. Security
-3. reliability
+3. Reliability
-4. performance efficiency
+4. Performance efficiency
-5. cost optimization
+5. Cost optimization

 ### Amazon S3 Transfer Acceleration
 - It enables fast, easy, and secure **transfers** of files **over long distances** between your client and your Amazon S3 bucket.